Chapter 8. SQL-Invoked Routines

 A <handler declaration> defines the course of action when an exception or warning is raised during the execution of the compound statement.
 A compound statement may have one or more handler declarations.
 These handlers become active when code execution enters the compound statement block and remain active in any sub-block and statement within the block.
 The handlers become inactive when code execution leaves the block.

-In the previous example, if an exception is thrown during the execution of either SQL statement, the execution of the compound statement is terminated and the exception is propagated and thrown by the CALL statement for the procedure.
-A handler declaration can resolve the thrown exception within the compound statement without propagating it, and allow the execution of the <compound statement> to continue.
+In the previous example of the new_customer procedure, if an exception is thrown during the execution of either SQL statement, the execution of the compound statement is terminated and the exception is propagated and thrown by the CALL statement for the procedure.
+All changes made by the procedure are rolled back.

 MODIFIES SQL DATA